 - Read about persistent disks.

-In most situations, you can create a snapshot from persistent disks even while your applications are writing data to those disks, and still expect the snapshot to have good consistency.
-The quality of the snapshot depends on the ability of your applications to recover from snapshots that you create during heavy write workloads.
+In most situations, you can create a snapshot from persistent disks, and even if your apps are writing data to those disks you can still expect the snapshot to have good consistency.
+The quality of the snapshot depends on the ability of your apps to recover from snapshots that you create during heavy write workloads.

-If your applications require strict consistency, you can take additional steps to ensure that a snapshot is consistent with the desired state of the persistent disk.
+If your apps require strict consistency, you can take the following steps to ensure that a snapshot is consistent with the desired state of the persistent disk.

-Pause applications or operating system processes that write data to that persistent disk.
+Pause apps or operating system processes that write data to that persistent disk.
 Then flush the disk buffers before you create the snapshot.